Electron affinity

 This differs by sign from the energy change of electron capture ionization.
 The electron affinity is positive when energy is released on electron capture.

-In solid state physics, the electron affinity for a surface is defined somewhat differently (see below).
+In solid state physics, the electron affinity for a surface is defined somewhat differently.

 Measurement and use of electron affinity

 This property is used to measure atoms and molecules in the gaseous state only, since in a solid or liquid state their energy levels would be changed by contact with other atoms or molecules.